Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_07_number_functions_practice.rst

     **Task - advertising:**

-    Thomas distributes advertising packages containing one calendar, a keychain and a pen.
-Write a program that loads how many calendars, keychains, and pens Thomas has and then prints how many advertising packages he can make.
+    Thomas distributes advertising packages containing a flyer, a keychain and a pen.
+Write a program that loads how many flyers, keychains, and pens Thomas has and then prints how many advertising packages he can make.

 To finish the program insert one of the mathematical functions you have learned.

 .. activecode:: console__mathfunc_promo_material

-    num_calendars = int(input("How many calendars are there?"))
+    num_flyers = int(input("How many flyers are there?"))
     num_keychains = int(input("How many keychains are there?"))
     num_pens = int(input("How many pens are there?"))
     num_packages = 0 # complete the statement